 M.Ed.
 Special Education: Intervention Specialist – Mild to Moderate (EDS) K-12

 In addition, students who complete the Mild to Moderate Intervention Specialist program at Antioch University Midwest will be able to add the Moderate to Intensive Intervention Specialist as an additional teaching field by completing three additional courses.
-This 9 semester credit hour program prepares you to work with students who have a wide range of disabilities and/or needs in public, community, or private schools in Ohio (grades K-12).
-Adding this teaching field does not require a Praxis test or a second student teaching experience.

 What is Special Education?

 Special Education refers to specialized instruction and services for students with unique learning needs.
 Special educators are teachers who work collaboratively with families to develop Individualized Education Programs, provide tailored instructional support to students and general education teachers, and use explicit instructional strategies to assist students in acquiring necessary academic and life skills.
 Special Education is a broad field that serves students with a variety of learning, behavioral, physical, and emotional needs.